AI-Assisted Coding: What Nobody Tells You (2026)

 What I've Learned From Using It Daily

-After months of working with AI coding tools across different projects, a few things have become clear:
+After months of working with AI coding tools across different projects — web apps, mobile apps, APIs — a few things have become clear.

 It gets the structure right, not always the logic.